Why the Pro Division?

 This shift makes the season as a whole and the Regional Championships more important.
 It rewards teams who get results throughout the season and turns the Regional Championships into high-stakes events by making them true Nationals qualifiers.

 Having a division of 16 top teams at Nationals allows for better coverage of games, the flexibility of structure, and helps ensure fair matchups.
 It also makes for a more interesting Premier Division by allowing us to focus on teams and matchups that don’t always get featured.
-Check out the format here.

 The top two teams from each Regional Championship will earn a spot.
 If a team does not accept their bid from regionals, it will fall to the next highest placing team.
 Remaining spots will be determined by taking the sum of the top 5 Premier Points earned at sanctioned events (without depreciation).
 Ties will be broken by cumulative season points.
 More info on points can be found here.
-The last day for points to count toward a team's total is September 14.
-All teams must officially accept their bids by Friday, September 20th.
+The last day for points to count toward a team's total is September 26th.
+All teams must officially accept their bids by Wednesday, September 30th.